- BISAC Codes

 ONIX was specifically created to conquer the challenge of getting the information-rich promotional material about each book from publishers to booksellers when each major industry database company (such as Ingram, Bowker, and Amazon) had a different format preference for receiving the data.
 The lack of standard formatting made it difficult and time-consuming for publishers to format and exchange their book information with multiple trading partners.
 The goal of ONIX, therefore, is to standardize the transmission of product information so that wholesalers, retailers, and others in the supply chain will all be able to accept information electronically transferred in ONIX format.

 ONIX can describe many things about a book, including:

-ONIX is now published and maintained by EDItEUR in association with BISG in the U.S. and BIC in the UK.
-The latest version of ONIX is referred to as ONIX for Books or ONIX International.
-The U.S. book industry provides technical input and support for ONIX via BISG's Metadata Committee.
+ONIX is published and maintained by EDItEUR in association with BISG in the U.S. and BIC in the U.K. The latest version of ONIX is referred to as ONIX for Books or ONIX International.
+The U.S. book industry provides technical input and support for ONIX through BISG's Metadata Committee and BISG events.

 ONIX uses XML for a number of reasons:

 Creating an ONIX message involves two steps:

 A single ONIX message may contain data about multiple books.

 An ONIX message is transmitted across networks and the Internet the same way other data is.
 For instance, as an email attachment or by ftp (file transfer protocol).
 Once an ONIX message is received by an online retailer or partner, the same tools (an XML software application and the ONIX DTD) are used to verify the data's integrity.
 From that point, the retailer translates that data into what you see on a web page.
 The matter of how much of the data is displayed on their web page is strictly up to the retailer or site owner.